Jeep Wagoneer (SJ): 1993: Grand Wagoneer (ZJ)

-The Jeep Grand Wagoneer nameplate reappeared for one-year as the top-of-the-line model of the new Jeep ZJ platform debuted for the Grand Cherokee for the 1993 model year.
+The Jeep Grand Wagoneer nameplate reappeared for one year as the top-of-the-line model of the new Jeep ZJ platform debuted for the Grand Cherokee for the 1993 model year.
 It featured a long list of standard equipment including the Magnum 5.2 L V8 engine and unique leather interior as well as the Grand Wagoneer's traditional exterior woodgrain applique.
 After 6,378 were produced, the model was dropped for 1994, leaving the Grand Cherokee Limited as the top-of-the-line Jeep.

 Motor sport

 The Wagoneer was occasionally used in rallying, mainly in the United States.
 Wagoneers placed first and second in the first-ever running of the Sno*Drift rally in 1973.

 A Grand Wagoneer also competed in the grueling 9000 mi 1988 Trans-Amazon Rally.

 Revival

 Chrysler Group CEO Sergio Marchionne announced at the January 2011 North American International Auto Show held in Detroit, that the Grand Wagoneer name was to be revived for an "upper-scale" seven-seat SUV, which he said would be introduced in 2013.
 In May 2014, Chrysler's "Five-Year Plan" was unveiled, which included the intention to release a flagship vehicle called the Grand Wagoneer that would share a platform with the Durango and Grand Cherokee by the 2018 model year.
 The Grand Wagoneer would be sold alongside the Durango and the Grand Cherokee.

-On 9 June 2015, Fiat Chrysler announced that it would unveil a new version of the full-sized Grand Wagoneer at its dealers' convention on 25 August 2015.
+On June 9, 2015, Fiat Chrysler announced that it would unveil a new version of the full-sized Grand Wagoneer at its dealers' convention on August 25, 2015.
 In August 2015, however, Fiat announced that the production of the upcoming Grand Cherokee replacement would be delayed into 2018.
-It is scheduled to be built at Warren Truck Assembly while the next-generation Ram 1500 is to be built at Sterling Heights Assembly.
+It was scheduled to be built at Warren Truck Assembly while the next-generation Ram 1500 was to be built at Sterling Heights Assembly.

 On September 3, 2020, Jeep revealed the concept vehicle, along with other models and their 4xe electric hybrid technology.

 On March 11, 2021, Jeep officially revealed the Wagoneer and Grand Wagoneer models, with both being based on the concept.